Organised by the IOM3 Rubber in Engineering Group

 Introduction - Prof James Busfield

-Opportunities for Functionalized Carbon Blacks in Rubber Applications - Lewis Tunnicliffe & Charles Herd (Birla Carbon, USA)
+Opportunities for Functionalized Carbon Blacks in Rubber Applications (PDF 2.6MB)- Lewis Tunnicliffe & Charles Herd (Birla Carbon, USA)

-The effect of plasma functionalisation on nanomaterial fillers in elastomeric compounds - Michael King (Haydale, UK)
+The effect of plasma functionalisation on nanomaterial fillers in elastomeric compounds (PDF 1.9MB) - Michael King (Haydale, UK)

-The benefits that plasma functionalised nanomaterials can have on elastomer properties will be discussed, with data highlighting the different performance uplifts that can be achieved with low loadings of functionalised nanomaterial fillers in different elastomeric compounds.
+The benefits that plasma functionalised nanomaterials can have on elastomer properties was discussed, with data highlighting the different performance uplifts that can be achieved with low loadings of functionalised nanomaterial fillers in different elastomeric compounds.

-Surface-modified Flame Retardant - Melanie Meyer (Behn Meyer Europe GmbH, Germany)
+Surface-modified Flame Retardant (PDF 1.7MB) - Melanie Meyer (Behn Meyer Europe GmbH, Germany)

 Flame retardant chemicals such as Alumina Trihydrate (ATH) are usually non-reinforcing when added to elastomers, requiring the addition of other functional fillers when a reinforced elastomer is required for the application.
 Through the modification of the surface, ATH and other flame resistant materials can be made semi-reinforcing and compatibility with catalyst cure systems increased.